The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 • If you were to buy an investment, such as a mutual fund, would it be:

-• Conservative? (low risk, lower return).
+• Conservative? (low risk, more stable, lower potential return).
 Consider a 5 year fixed mortgage rate.

-• Aggressive growth? (more risk, more volatile price fluctuations, the maximum opportunity for a higher return.
-Consider a 1-2 year fixed rate.
+• Growth? (more risk, the maximum opportunity for a higher return.)
+Consider a variable mortgage rate.

 • If you’re unsure of what investment category you’d fit into, try googling an investment risk profile to see where you might end up.